krutoo/html-to-template-loader/README.md

 ## To Do
 - auto generate base64 from paths to local images
-- auto generate base64 from paths to localc fonts
+- auto generate base64 from paths to local fonts